Creating a test

-Are you just beginning your CodinGame adventure or need to create a new campaign?
+Are you just beginning your CodinGame adventure or need to create a new test?
 No worries, we’ll get you started!

-Each block has its own timer.
-You can also identify the type of question and its difficulty using the icons beside the timer.
+Each block has its own timer and points.
+Beside the timer and points, you can identify the type of question it is and its difficulty using the icons:

 Multiple Choice Question (MCQ)